aws/eks-anywhere/docs/content/en/docs/workshops/packages/adot/adot_amp_amg.md

 For additional options (i.e. through CLI) and configurations (i.e. add a tag) to create an AMP workspace, refer to [AWS AMP create a workspace guide.](https://docs.aws.amazon.com/prometheus/latest/userguide/AMP-onboard-create-workspace.html)

-## Create an EKS-A cluster with IRSA
+## Create a cluster with IRSA
-To enable ADOT pods that run in EKS-A clusters to authenticate with AWS services, a user needs to set up IRSA at cluster creation.
-[EKS-A cluster spec for Pod IAM](https://anywhere.eks.amazonaws.com/docs/reference/clusterspec/optional/irsa/) gives step-by-step guidance on how to do so.
+To enable ADOT pods that run in EKS Anywhere clusters to authenticate with AWS services, a user needs to set up IRSA at cluster creation.
+[EKS Anywhere cluster spec for Pod IAM]({{< relref "../../../reference/clusterspec/optional/irsa/" >}}) gives step-by-step guidance on how to do so.
 There are a few things to keep in mind while working through the guide:

-1. While completing step [Create an OIDC provider](https://anywhere.eks.amazonaws.com/docs/reference/clusterspec/optional/irsa/#create-an-oidc-provider-and-make-its-discovery-document-publicly-accessible), a user should:
+1. While completing step [Create an OIDC provider]({{< relref "../../../reference/clusterspec/optional/irsa/#create-an-oidc-provider-and-make-its-discovery-document-publicly-accessible" >}}), a user should:
     - create the S3 bucket in the `us-west-2` region, and
     - attach an IAM policy with proper AMP access to the IAM role.